-You may use this type of loan if your business needs to make a pressing big-ticket purchase or investment, but you don’t have the liquidity on hand to go ahead with the transaction.
+You may use this type of corporate loan if your business needs to make a pressing big-ticket purchase or investment, but you don’t have the liquidity on hand to go ahead with the transaction.
 Businesses solve their liquidity problem by taking out a bridging loan to cover the cost of the transaction, purchase or asset they want to buy.
 The loan is repaid quite quickly, usually within a few months to around two years.

 The foundations of bridging loans lie in property, but today their use in both business and residential contexts is far broader.